freeDevelope/mtcnn_person/README.md

 Step2: Unzip the "person.zip" to the directory of "person/".

-Step3: Edit parameters of “demo.cmd”
+Step3: Set parameters of “demo.cmd”

        demo.exe: Default parameters